Major prion protein: PrPSc (scrapie) isoform

-PrPSc is a conformational isoform of PrPC, but this orientation tends to accumulate in compact, protease-resistant aggregates within neural tissue.
+PrPSc is a conformational isoform of PrPC that tends to accumulate in compact, protease-resistant aggregates within neural tissue.
 The abnormal PrPSc isoform has a different secondary and tertiary structure from PrPC, but identical primary sequence.
-Circular dichroism shows that normal PrPC has 42% alpha helical and 3% beta sheet content, whereas PrPSc is only 30% alpha helix and 43% beta sheet.
-However, the presence of alpha helices in infectious PrPSc has come into question, with current models proposing a lack of alpha helices altogether, replaced instead with a total beta sheet composition.
+Whereas PrPC has largely alpha helical and disordered domains, PrPSc has no alpha helix and an amyloid fibril core composed of a stack of PrP molecules bound together by parallel in-register intermolecular beta sheets.
 This refolding renders the PrPSc isoform extremely resistant to proteolysis.

-The propagation of PrPSc is a topic of great interest, as its accumulation is a pathological cause of neurodegeneration.
-Based on the progressive nature of spongiform encephalopathies, the predominant hypothesis posits that the change from normal PrPC is caused by the presence and interaction with PrPSc.
+The propagation of PrPSc is a topic of great interest, as its accumulation is linked to neurodegeneration.
+Based on the progressive nature of spongiform encephalopathies, the predominant hypothesis posits that normal PrPC is compelled to misfold and aggregate due to its interaction with PrPSc.
 Strong support for this is taken from studies in which PRNP-knockout mice are resistant to the introduction of PrPSc.
 Despite widespread acceptance of the conformation conversion hypothesis, some studies mitigate claims for a direct link between PrPSc and cytotoxicity.

 Polymorphisms at sites 136, 154, and 171 are associated with varying susceptibility to ovine scrapie.
 (These ovine sites correspond to human sites 133, 151, and 168.)
 Polymorphisms of the PrP-VRQ form and PrP-ARQ form are associated with increased susceptibility, whereas PrP-ARR is associated with resistance.
 The National Scrapie Plan of the UK aims to breed out these scrapie polymorphisms by increasing the frequency of the resistant allele.
 However, PrP-ARR polymorphisms are susceptible to atypical scrapie, so this may prove unfruitful.

 Function

 Nervous system

-The strong association to neurodegenerative diseases raises many questions of the function of PrP in the brain.
-A common approach is using PrP-knockout and transgenic mice to investigate deficiencies and differences.
+The strong association of PrP with neurodegenerative diseases raises questions as to the normal function of PrP in the brain.
+A common approach to this problem is to use PrP-knockout ("null") and transgenic mice to investigate deficiencies and differences.
 Initial attempts produced two strains of PrP-null mice that show no physiological or developmental differences when subjected to an array of tests.
 However, more recent strains have shown significant cognitive abnormalities.

-As the null mice age, a marked loss of Purkinje cells in the cerebellum results in decreased motor coordination.
+As the PrP-null mice age, a marked loss of Purkinje cells in the cerebellum results in decreased motor coordination.
 However, this effect is not a direct result of PrP's absence, and rather arises from increased Doppel gene expression.
 Other observed differences include reduced stress response and increased exploration of novel environments.

 Circadian rhythm is altered in null mice.
 Fatal familial insomnia is thought to be the result of a point mutation in PRNP at codon 178, which corroborates PrP's involvement in sleep-wake cycles.
 In addition, circadian regulation has been demonstrated in PrP mRNA, which cycles regularly with day-night.